MaxMustermann2/harmony-staking-precompiles/README.md

 ```bash
 make debug
 ```
-4. Update `.env` with the node API endpoint, and source it
+4. Update `.env` with the node API endpoints, and source it
 ```bash
 source .env
 ```